albarej19/PoppyPure/README.md

 # Final Year Project: Adulteration Detection Platform

 ## Overview
-This project is a full-stack web application for detecting adulteration in samples using machine learning.
+This project is a full-stack web application for detecting adulteration in poppy seeds using machine learning.
 It includes:
 - A React + Vite frontend
 - A Node.js/Express backend
 - A Python-based ML model (with a Jupyter Notebook: `project-main.ipynb`)